lvella/trust_pdf/README.md

 embedded in them, and not the other way around (and if that was the case, the task would be indeed trivial).

-But in the real world, we have governments running online tools for generating legally binding digital signatures for its citizens, where the only possible output is a signed PDF, who became the de-facto standard for digitally signed documents, and we have to find a way to automatically deal with them.
+But in the real world, we have governments running online tools to generate legally binding digital signatures for its citizens, where the only possible output is a signed PDF, who became the de-facto standard for digitally signed documents, and we have to find a way to automatically deal with them.